Call for Presenters Deadline Has Passed

 The committee judges proposals on the following criteria:

-- promoting innovative dialogue and highlighting research which advances the employee assistance, behavioral health and human resource fields;
+- highlighting research which advances the employee assistance, behavioral health and human resource fields;

-- relevance of content to employee assistance professional practice or business;
+- Relevance of content to employee assistance professional practice or business and,

-The goal of the event will be to bring together exemplary employer representatives, industry-leading employee assistance providers and other human capitol experts to engage in informative discussions for the benefit of employers, employees/workers, unions, human resource professionals, and benefits consultants in successfully addressing the new dynamics of today’s global workforce.
+The goal of the event will be to bring together exemplary employer representatives, industry-leading employee assistance providers and other human capital experts to engage in informative discussions for the benefit of employers, employees/workers, unions, human resource professionals, and benefits consultants in successfully responding to the needs of today’s global workforce.

-As the employee assistance industry’s trade association, EASNA advances the competitive excellence of its members by fostering best practices, research, education, and advocacy in behavioral health and wellness that impacts workplace performance.
-EASNA has more than 800 members in Canada, the United States, Mexico, and other countries.
-The 2011 Institute’s attendance was nearly 50% larger than the last US-based conference.
+As the employee assistance industry’s trade association, EASNA advances the competitive excellence of its members by fostering best practices, research, education, and advocacy in behavioral health and wellness that impact workplace performance.

 The submission form is a Word document.
 Please complete it on your PC (not with a pen or pencil) and return it to us as a Word file.
 Do not convert the document to a PDF file.
 We will return any submissions sent by fax or as PDF files or completed by hand.
 Rename the file to include the name of the primary presenter.